-DEMR 1406 DIESEL ENGINE I
+DEMR 1406 DIESEL ENGINE I 2 lec/6 lab (4 Cr.)

 An introduction to the basic principles of diesel engines and systems.

 DEMR 1416 BASIC HYDRAULICS 2 lec/6 lab (3 Cr.)

 An introduction to the fundamentals of hydraulics including components and related systems of tractors and farm equipment.
 The operation, testing, repair and adjustment of the hydraulic components are emphasized.
 The use of technical language and JIC symbols are also stressed.
 Safe operation with high pressure oil is also covered.